partha2018/maintenance-cost-minimization-for-wind-turbine/README.md

  Every time the ball passes over a dent, it will cause a spike in vibration captured by the data acquisition equipment.
 This will cause harmonics of the fault frequency(BPFO) to appear in the vibration data as seen in Figure 2.
 Sometimes these harmonics will also appear at much higher frequencies than seen here, such as and often the low harmonics are not observed.

-In this project the Case Western Reserve University Ball bearings dataset is used.

-## Material

-In the Python file &quot;case\_western.py&quot; it is shown how to import two HDF5 files containing vibration data from both a good and a faulty bearing.
-The data from the good bearing is found in &quot;x\_baseline.h5&quot; where 40 samples of 1 second each are found.
-The data from the faulty bearing is found in &quot;x\_fault.h5&quot; where 10 samples of 1 second each are found.

 ## Goals